Register today for

 The videos were great and definitely backed up the learning points as well as broke up the presentation … the visuals were helpful and will give me something I can refer to later on.
 Excellent presenter!
 Her humor and expertise kept me totally engaged.”

--Participant, Virtual Structured Literacy Series
+-Participant, Structured Literacy Series

 “I benefited from seeing some lessons in action, and lesson plan structures in order to see how all components of structured literacy can be applied in a 30-40 minute session.
 I plan to use these observations as I begin to structure my lesson plans the same way.”

--Participant, Virtual Structured Literacy Series
+-Participant, Structured Literacy Series

 “Awesome reminder and knowledge about the importance of a systematic approach to teaching literacyI will be using the syllable house, word ladders and many more things to help my struggling readers.”

--Participant, Virtual Structured Literacy Series
+-Participant, Structured Literacy Series

 “I liked the socrative quizzes—especially how the Mentor would explain the answers immediately so I understood why I got an answer wrong.
 I also appreciated the way she dabbled in models of lessons along with the powerpoint presentations.
 It broke things up a little.
 I liked the books she pitched, too!”

--Participant, Virtual Structured Literacy Series
+-Participant, Structured Literacy Series

 “This series has empowered our team to take a fresh look at our curriculum, to be more diagnostic, and to adjust our instruction based on our observations of student performance in each of the areas of structured literacy.